Pomo traditional narratives: Creation of the ocean

 The creation of the ocean is a tale told by the Kashaya Pomo people, passed down orally throughout generations.
 When the Coyote had created the ocean, at the time there were no human beings yet only animals.
 These animals however, spoke their language and acted as people would today.
 These animal people were given different languages and sent to different places to live by the Coyote, which is why Indians in different places speak differently.
-One day when the Coyote was traveling, the place that he had went to was burning hot and without water so he began to dig with manzanita stick in search of water.
-At first, there didn't seem to be any water but after awhile of digging it began to look like there was some water there.
+One day when the Coyote was traveling, the place that he had gone to was burning hot and without water so he began to dig with manzanita stick in search of water.
+At first, there didn't seem to be any water but after a while of digging it began to look like there was some water there.
 Eventually, after digging deep down, water began to shoot up so high he felt it would reach the sky.
 The Coyote then ran up a nearby hill in order to see what had happened, at a distance he could see that the land began to fill up completely with water.
 After becoming a great body of water, Coyote decided to name it the ocean.
 The belief is that the ocean tastes salty because there had been ashes left there after he burned grass (in order to lure grasshoppers out so that he could eat them).
 While looking over the water, Coyote saw how still it was, almost like a lake without waves, so he took a stick and waved in wave like motions shouting at it to move.
 The water moved up and down and splashed and suddenly it lifted up in big waves and broke out onto the rocks.
 Wave after wave followed until the whole ocean began to move as it is to this very day.
 Coyote then took his stick out again and marked out a line in the earth in order to set a limit for how far the water could go, setting its boundaries by telling "Go only this far forever".
 After making the ocean and decided it looked good he made food in the ocean so that people could come to it and gather it.
 He took different things from the earth and threw them each into the ocean, naming them as he threw them and it becoming what he said it would.
 First, he made the biggest animal in the ocean, the whale, by throwing down a large log and saying " this will be a whale", and that's what it became.
 And when these logs were thrown into the ocean to create whales it made the water shoot up which is why whales can shoot out water today.
 This process repeated, of the Coyote picking up different logs from different trees making all the animals till the ocean was full of them.
 After making whales and many other things he gave them instructions and rules to live by, placing them in different parts of the ocean and making that their home.
 Coyote then gathered different plants and threw them into the ocean to grow, and continued to gather different things for the ocean.
 Coyote made all these things in the ocean for the people to have.